Preparing for the Treaty Excursion

 You can view Mr. Chipman’s letter to Frank Pedley below.

-The Orange line running east to west at the top of the map shows the HBC Posts located north of the Albany River at Eabametoong (Fort Hope), Marten Falls, and Fort Albany.
+The Orange line running east to west at the top of the map (see below) shows the HBC Posts located north of the Albany River at Eabametoong (Fort Hope), Marten Falls, and Fort Albany.

 Author: Janet Armstrong, PhD